BU-Spark/ml-bu-autograder/project-document-template.md

 ### B. Problem Statement:

 *In as direct terms as possible, provide the “Data Science” or "Machine Learning" problem statement version of the overview.
 Think of this as translating the above into a more technical definition to execute on. eg: a classification problem to segregate users into one of three groups on based on the historical user data available from a publicly available database*
+*The problem at hand is improving the consistency, accuracy, and reliability of AI-assisted grading for short-answer quizzes and file-based assignments.
+The AI model must extract a clear score and justification while referencing structured supplemental data, rubrics, and student-uploaded files.
+The solution should also support file processing, external links, and potential web browsing capabilities for retrieving relevant material.*

 ### C. Checklist for project completion